This page was reviewed under our medical and editorial policy by

 Being pregnant and undergoing cancer treatment are both difficult on their own, but the combination may feel stressful and overwhelming.
 Mental well-being is crucial.
 Whether the patient joins a support group or visits a therapist, it’s important to prioritize emotional health just as much as physical health.

-The outlook depends on the specific cancer—as certain cancers may be treated easier during pregnancy than others.
+The outlook depends on the specific cancer, as certain cancers may be treated more easily during pregnancy than others.
 Breast cancer is the most common cancer diagnosed during pregnancy, and pregnancy doesn’t appear to affect the woman’s cancer outcome.
 Cervical cancer, though, may be more complicated because the cancer is in close proximity to the growing fetus.
-If the woman chooses to carry the birth, a very careful Cesarean section (C-section) is often required to protect both mother and baby.
+In such cases, a Cesarean section (C-section) is often required to protect both mother and baby.

 The earlier doctors catch the cancer tumor or cancer cells, the more options the patient has.
-Women diagnosed in advanced stages may have complex decisions to make to ensure the best possible outcome.
+Women diagnosed in advanced stages may have difficult decisions to make to ensure the best possible outcome.

 Treatment is typically best performed during the second and third trimesters of pregnancy.
 This offers the best outcome for the baby.
 However, this may not be an option for everybody, which is why patients should discuss all options with their doctor before starting any cancer treatment.